 NAS is the term used to describe withdrawal symptoms in newborns from medication that a mother takes during pregnancy.
 For any opioid, symptoms can include difficulty breathing, extreme drowsiness (sleepiness), poor feeding, irritability, sweating, tremors, vomiting and diarrhea.
 Most often, symptoms of NAS appear two days after birth and might last more than two weeks.
 If needed, babies can be treated for withdrawal.
 If you used an opioid medication, it is important that your healthcare providers know to check for symptoms of NAS.

 Will taking oxycodone during pregnancy affect my child’s behavior or cause learning problems?

-Studies find that pregnant women who take opioids in higher doses or for longer than recommended by their health care providers (i.e. “misuse” or “abuse” opioids) have an increased chance for pregnancy problems.
-These include poor growth of the baby, stillbirth, premature delivery, and the need for c-section.
-Some women who abuse opioids also have other habits that can result in health problems for both the mother and the baby.
-For example, poor diet choices can lead to mothers not having enough nutrients to support a healthy pregnancy which could increase the chance of miscarriage and premature birth.
+Studies find that pregnant women who take opioids in higher doses or for longer than recommended by their healthcare providers (i.e. misuse or abuse opioids) have an increased risk for pregnancy problems.
+These include poor growth of the baby, stillbirth, premature delivery, and the need for C-section.
+Some women who abuse opioids also have unhealthy and risky lifestyles that can result in health problems for both the mother and the baby.
+For example, poor diet choices can lead to mothers not having enough nutrients to support a healthy pregnancy and could increase the chance of miscarriage and premature birth.
 Sharing needles to inject opioids increases the risk of getting diseases like hepatitis C and/or HIV which can cross the placenta and infect the baby.